rehierl/node-tree-outliner/3-1-0-design-2.md

 <!-- ======================================================================= -->
 ## initialized state

-As soon as a sectioning node is known, it is technically possible to, beginning with the current node, associate any subsequent node with it.
+As soon as a sectioning node is known, it is technically possible to, including the current sectioning node, associate any subsequent node with it.
 Because of that, and if a section had no delayed start, a sectioning node would have to be associated with its own section.

-Consequently, a section's "initialized" state means that: (1) the section is known and (2) an algorithm must start associating nodes with it at some later point in time.
+Consequently, a section's "initialized" state means that: (1) the section is created/initialized and (2) an algorithm will, at some later point in time, begin associating nodes with it.

+(-> initialized)
+A section's "initialized" state is a section's first/initial state.

 <!-- ======================================================================= -->
 ## open state

 Once a section's first node is entered, this first node and any subsequent node must be associated with it.
-An algorithm therefore needs additional rules that enable it to determine when to begin associating nodes with a section.
+An algorithm therefore needs additional rules that enable it to determine when to begin with the association of nodes.

 A section is considered to be "open" as soon as the next subsequent node must be associated with it.

+(initialized -> open)
+A section can only change to its "open" state, if its current state is "initialized".

 <!-- ======================================================================= -->
 ## closed state

 Any section must eventually end at some point.
 By default, that point is reached when the initial root node of the process is being exited.
-That is, because there is no subsequent node with regards to this exit event.
+That is, because the root node has no node that is subsequent to it.

 This default case is obviously insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
-An algorithm therefore needs additional rules that enable it to determine, when it is no longer allowed to associate any subsequent node with a section.
+An algorithm therefore needs additional rules that enable it to determine, when it is no longer allowed to associate any other subsequent nodes with a section.

-A section is considered to be "closed" as soon as it is no longer allowed to associate any more nodes with it.
+A section is considered to be "closed" as soon as it is no longer allowed to associate any further nodes with it.

+(open -> closed)
+A section can only change to its "closed" state, if its current state is "open".

 <!-- ======================================================================= -->
 ## set of open sections

-As mentioned earlier, and without the ability to limit a section's scope, a tree's last subsequent node would have to be associated with all the known sections.
-Obviously, authors need the means to tell an algorithm when it is no longer allowed to associate any nodes with a given section.
+As mentioned earlier, and without the ability to limit a section's scope, the last subsequent node of a tree would have to be associated with all the known sections.
+Obviously, authors need the means to tell an algorithm when it is no longer allowed to associate any more nodes with a given section.
 Once such a statement is detected, an algorithm must mark the corresponding section, or multiples thereof, as being "closed".

 Consequently, and at any given point in time, any section within the set of known sections is "initialized", "open" or "closed".
-Because of that, the set of known sections `S` can be broken apart into three disjunct sets of sections (with each set containing only those sections that are marked with the corresponding state):
+Because of that, the set of known sections `S` can be broken apart into three disjunct sets of sections (with each subset containing only those sections that are in the corresponding state):

 * the set of initialized sections `IS`
 * the set of open sections `OS`